-- A. Adhere to all wetland regulations imposed by the Charlemont Conservation Commission. - B. Adhere to all state and federal protection acts. - C. Those facilities be monitored and security of facilities be maintained.
+- A. Adhere to all wetland regulations imposed by the Charlemont Conservation Commission. - B. Adhere to all state and federal protection acts. - C. Be monitored the and security of such facilities shall be maintained.

-44.4 Submittal Requirements
+44.4 Submittal & Application Requirements

-All special permit applications for wireless communication facilities shall be made and filed in compliance with the procedural requirements of MGL Chapter 40A Section 9.
+All Special Permit applications for PWSF shall be made and filed in compliance with the procedural requirements of MGL Chapter 40A Section 9.
 In addition, five copies of the following information, professionally prepared, must be submitted for an application to be considered complete:

-- A. A locus plan at a scale of 1" = 200' which shall show all property lines, the exact location of the proposed facility, streets, topography, landscape features, and structures within 1,000 feet; - B. A detailed site plan and elevations at a scale of 1 = 10' or larger; - C. Color renderings and/or photographs of the visual impact of the proposed facility from a minimum of three lines of sight locations, with more locations if required by the Planning Board; - D. Technical specification of the proposed facility, for structural integrity and potential capacity for the carriers, prepared by a Massachusetts registered professional engineer. - E. A description of technical, economic, and other reasons for the proposed location, height and design; - F. In the event the Planning Board determines that circumstances necessitate expert technical review, that expense shall be paid by the applicant.
+- A. A locus plan at a scale of 1" = 200' which shall show all property lines, the exact location of the proposed facility, streets, topography, landscape features, and structures within 1,000 feet; - B. A detailed site plan and elevations at a scale of 1'' = 10' or larger; - C. Color renderings and/or photographs of the visual impact of the proposed facility from a minimum of three lines of sight locations, with more locations if required by the Planning Board; - D. Technical specification of the proposed facility, for structural integrity and potential capacity for the carriers, prepared by a Massachusetts registered professional engineer. - E. A description of technical, economic, and other reasons for the proposed location, height and design; - F. In the event the Planning Board determines that circumstances necessitate expert technical review, that expense shall be paid by the applicant.